-Ninety-two years ago today, the inspirational anarchist leader Nestor Makhno – outrun, outnumbered and outmanoeuvred – led his Revolutionary Insurrectionary Army of Ukraine (otherwise known as the Black Army) to the unlikeliest of victories over the anti-revolutionary and vastly superior White Army in a battle that would prove to be the pivotal turning point in the Russian Civil War.
-Some historians have even suggested that with this victory, Makhno – a semi-literate peasant and erstwhile bandit – might have decided the fate of Russia.
+On this day in 1919 , anarchist leader Nestor Makhno – outrun, outnumbered and outmanoeuvred – led his Revolutionary Insurrectionary Army of Ukraine (otherwise known as the Black Army) to the unlikeliest of victories over the anti-revolutionary and vastly superior White Army in a battle that would prove to be the pivotal turning point in the Russian Civil War.
+Some historians have even suggested that with this victory, Makhno – a semi-literate peasant and erstwhile bandit – might have decided the fate of 20th century Russia.
 For, against all conceivable odds, this Black Army comprised primarily of Ukrainian peasants not only entirely routed General Denikin’s elite imperialist forces, but they subsequently destroyed the White Army’s key ammunition base, artillery depot and severed railway lines – thus terminating Denekin’s seemingly unstoppable advance toward Moscow, where the seizure of power from the Bolshevik government had for some time appeared inevitable.
 Instead, the Bolsheviks were able to send in their Red Army to the weakened lines, thwart the White advance and consolidate their post-Revolution position.
 In return for Makhno’s decisive victory, the Bolsheviks would betray the anarchists and unleash their Red Terror upon them.
-But while we’ll save the Bolshevik Betrayal for another day, let’s pause for a moment to instead recall a truly unsung moment of heroic audacity which, unsurprisingly, has been virtually erased from Soviet history.
+But while we’ll save the Bolshevik Betrayal for another day, let’s pause for a moment to instead recall an extraordinarily unlikely moment of heroic audacity which, unsurprisingly, has been virtually erased from Soviet history.